SchindlerReGIS/.github/profile/README.md

-# ReGIS: Research Group for Innovation at Schindler
+# Research Group for Innovation at Schindler